Mission and History

 The Festival takes place for two weeks every summer overlapping the Fourth of July holiday.
 It is an educational presentation that features community-based cultural exemplars.
 Free to the public, like other Smithsonian museums, each Festival typically draws more than one million visitors.

 Initiated in 1967, the Festival has become a national and international model of a research-based presentation of contemporary living cultural traditions.
-Over the years, it has brought more than 23,000 musicians, artists, performers, craftspeople, workers, cooks, storytellers, and others to the National Mall to demonstrate the skills, knowledge, and aesthetics that embody the creative vitality of community-based traditions.
+Over the years, it has brought more than twenty-three thousand musicians, artists, performers, craftspeople, workers, cooks, storytellers, and others to the National Mall to demonstrate the skills, knowledge, and aesthetics that embody the creative vitality of community-based traditions.

 The Festival generally includes daily and evening programs of music, song, dance, celebratory performance, crafts and cooking demonstrations, storytelling, illustrations of workers’ culture, and narrative sessions for discussing cultural issues.